nus-cs2103-AY2223S2/ip/docs/README.md

 ### `list` - Lists all tasks

 Lists all the tasks, including those stored locally and those added by you.
+Fake Duke will also indicate if the tasks are expired, or going to expire within a week.

 Example of usage: